courtneygives/SQL-Passport-Guide/README.md

 Strategies are packaged as individual modules so you can choose which strategies to employ, without creating unnecessary dependencies.

+**This guide starts with the assumption that you’ve set up a basic Express application**

 - Let’s add Passport to our application.
 ```